 trigger a form submit because of its type (

-template reference variable,
+Note the template reference variable

-heroForm is now a handle to the
+heroForm gets bound to the

 You’ll bind the form’s overall validity via

 heroForm variable to the button’s

-For us, it was as simple as:
+For you, it was as simple as this:

 - Define a template reference variable on the (enhanced) form element.